lucoalove/PaperspaceStableDiffusion/README.md

 ## Installation

-If it isn't already started, start your notebook with machine "Free-A4000."
+If it isn't already, start your notebook with machine "Free-A4000."

 ### Download stuff